-With movies from thirty-eight countries from around the world and with a special interest in the motion pictures of Canada (one-fifth of the films are Canadian), this unique collection offers a viewing and study service for students and faculty from across the campus, and occasionally from beyond.
+With movies from thirty-eight countries from around the world and with a special interest in the motion pictures of Canada (one-fifth of the films are Canadian), this collection offers a unique viewing and study service for students and faculty from across the campus.

 In addition to our large Film Collection, our Book Collection is the perfect supplement for those looking at getting more details and behind-the-scenes information on specific films and film history.

 The Visual Resource Centre also has an extensive Periodical Collection.

 UBC is proud to house over 30,000 films from the Videomatica collection in an effort to assist the preservation of films and film education in Vancouver.
 Originally founded in 1983 by UBC Theatre and Film alumni, Graham Peat and Brian Bosworth, Videomatica grew to become one of the city’s most beloved and well-known independent video rental institutions.

 In 2011, the store was forced to close down leaving Peat and Bosworth uncertain with where the collection would live.
 However, thanks to philanthropist Yosef Wosk, the collection was able to find a new home at UBC.

 The Videomatica collection is unparalleled in its selection, featuring titles that are as diverse as they are extensive.
 Obscure and difficult to find Canadian films, foreign exports from across the globe and many selections from the Vancouver International Film Festival all now sit together at UBC.
 It is no wonder that Videomatica was often touted as having the best selection of film titles in the country.